technologiestiftung/stadtpuls-story-template/README.md

 ### Creating your own story

-This repository is intended to be copied and adapted to your own need.
-There are two ways you can go about using the code.
+This repository is intended to be extended with your own compelling stories!
+There are two ways you can go about using the code:

 #### 1. Download the files